 Since banks and other financial institutions are still largely dominating the economic framework, it is difficult to predict exactly what the future holds for crypto backed loans.
 However, the current state of crypto loans can provide a roadmap for where this type of borrowing and lending will take us.

-(This piece was written by the marketing team at Bank of Hodlers)
+(This piece was written by the Content Team at Bank of Hodlers)

 About Bank Of Hodlers